 One of the best things about the Mosin Nagant is how cheap the 7.62x54R round is.
 Military surplus ammo is ridiculously cheap, and a ton of fun to shoot.
 This military surplus ammo is a poor choice for hunting though., It’s not the most consistent or accurate ammo, it is corrosive, and it does not expand, but zips right through a target.
 My preferred load for deer hunting would be the Hornady 150 grain SST steel ammunition.

 The SST round delivers a tremendous shock when it hits the body while expanding significantly.
 Hornady ammunition is typically very consistent and very accurate.
 This Hornady round is one of many ammunition choices for the Mosin Nagant, but it’s the one I find to be the most consistent.

 Time to go hunting

 The Mosin is a great choice for hunting when we look at how it performed in some of the harshest conditions in the world.
 The Mosin Nagant is a weapon that has likely served in every environment you can imagine.
-From jungles, to desert, and Russian winter the Mosin works.
-As an outdoor rifle the Mosin always performs.
+From jungles to the desert, and Russian winter the Mosin works.
+As an outdoor rifle, the Mosin always performs.
 It may lack the finesse of other weapons, but the Mosin can be a fine hunting rifle, and it has been for generations of shooters around the world.